MTOR: Rapa Nui (Easter Island - Chile)

-The study of TOR originated in the 1960s with an expedition to Easter Island (known by the island inhabitants as Rapa Nui), with the goal of identifying natural products from plants and soil with possible therapeutic potential.
-In 1972, Suren Sehgal identified a small molecule, from a soil bacterium Streptomyces hygroscopicus, that he purified and initially reported to possess potent antifungal activity.
-He appropriately named it rapamycin, noting its original source and activity (Sehgal et al., 1975).
-However, early testing revealed that rapamycin also had potent immunosuppressive and cytostatic anti-cancer activity.
+The study of TOR (Target Of Rapamycin) originated in the 1960s with an expedition to Easter Island, known by the island inhabitants as Rapa Nui, with the goal of identifying natural products from plants and soil with possible therapeutic potential.
+In 1972, Surendra Nath Sehgal identified a small molecule, from the soil bacterium Streptomyces hygroscopicus, that he purified and initially reported to possess potent antifungal activity.
+He named it rapamycin, noting its original source and activity.
+Early testing revealed that rapamycin also had potent immunosuppressive and cytostatic anti-cancer activity.
 Rapamycin did not initially receive significant interest from the pharmaceutical industry until the 1980s, when Wyeth-Ayerst supported Sehgal's efforts to further investigate rapamycin's effect on the immune system.
 This eventually led to its FDA approval as an immunosuppressant following kidney transplantation.
 However, prior to its FDA approval, how rapamycin worked remained completely unknown.